K3S/IBM-i-PHP-PDO-ODBC-Toolkit-Setup/README.md

 # Example ODBC Connection To DB2 On IBM i

-These are some example connection strings and directions to help people connect via ODBC to DB2 on the IBM i.
-These examples include running a PHP application on a Linux / Windows server OR running PHP directly on the IBM i.
+These are some example connection strings and directions to help people connect via ODBC to DB2 on IBM i.
+These examples include running a PHP application on a Linux / Windows server OR running PHP directly on IBM i.

 ## IBM Connection String Reference